KsiProgramming/C-/README.md

 # C-
-This repository will hold codes soltuion developed in C#
+This repository will hold codes solution developed in C#